I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that fully well.

 Psalm 139:14

-The First Academy recognizes that all students are “fearfully and wonderfully made” (Psalm 139:14) and strives for all of our students to experience academic success, become useful members of the body of Christ, and reach their highest potential in both of these areas.
+Rooted in the truth of Psalm 139:14, the Pathways Program at The First Academy provides the necessary support and accommodations to help students thrive academically, spiritually, and socially, ensuring every learner has the tools to become a useful and successful member of the body of Christ.
 The First Academy is committed to offering reasonable accommodations to policies and procedures in an effort to support student learning.
 In compliance with the American Disabilities Act, accommodations may not fundamentally alter the nature of the school’s program, create an undue burden on students or staff, or pose a direct threat to other students.

 Pathways Student Support Services

-Students enrolled in the Pathways program will receive reasonable classroom accommodations for all students with a documented disability.
-If instructional support is needed beyond what the classroom teacher can reasonably provide, services through Pathways are available at an additional cost.
-Pathways serves students with documented learning differences as well as health or physical restrictions.
-Pathways staff are trained in exceptional student education in order to provide instructional support and to effectively coordinate related services.
+The Pathways program provides reasonable classroom accommodations for enrolled students with a documented disability, learning difference, or health/physical restriction.
+When a student requires instructional support beyond what a classroom teacher can reasonably provide, enhanced Pathways services are available at an additional cost.
+Pathways staff is trained in Exceptional Student Education (ESE) to deliver targeted instructional support and effectively coordinate related services.

 Please click here if directed to enroll in the Student Academic Plan Program.